Still using the good old #FFF as a background color?

 While the color white will always have its place and can bring an elegant and spacious feel to any design, sometimes it’s fun to add a bit of personality by replacing white with something that adds more character.

-Today, I’m excited to share a favorite trick I use when designing websites and Squarespace templates.
+Today, I’m excited to share a favorite trick I use when designing websites and interfaces.
 It’s a simple change that you can easily implement on your website and brand: move away from using pure white.

 Moving away from using pure white in your brand can have a significant impact on brand perception.
 By incorporating subtle off-white or cream tones, you can create a warmer, more approachable aesthetic that resonates with a wider audience.
 This small change can enhance the perceived trustworthiness and authenticity of your brand, making it more relatable and appealing.